The documentation you are viewing is for Dapr v1.15 which is an older version of Dapr. For up-to-date documentation, see the latest version.

 Sometimes the developer will need to configure the created client using the various configuration options detailed

 above.
-This is done through an overload that passes in the DaprConversationClientBuiler
+This is done through an overload that passes in the DaprConversationClientBuiler and exposes methods for configuring

 the necessary options.